masaochi/TC/README.md

 - RPA-type Jastrow factor

 ## Installation
-Download the source files and unzip it (see Releases or Tags).
+Download the compressed source file and unzip it (see Releases or Tags).
 Then, there are two ways for installation:

 (1) `cd src` and edit [`Makefile`](./src/Makefile) to specify the following compilers and libraries except Quantum ESPRESSO.
 Finally, typing `make` will create an execution file named `tc++` in `src`.